...

 Description:

-Project B: Bird Window Strike Survey - Special Project
+Project: Bird Window Strike Survey - Special Project

 This is not a typical service project.
 The purpose of the window strike survey is to gather data relating to the occurrence of bird-building collisions on the IUI campus.
 The data collected will be used to determine whether there is a need for building modifications (to make IUI more bird-friendly) and to inform campus decisions relating to any such proposed modifications.
 Taking part in this project requires a committment to survey of a particular campus location each week from early September until mid November.
 Monitoring for fall migration is already underway: participants will begin monitoring a route ASAP with Dr. Schmalhofer's approval (approval requires registration for the project, attendance of a training session to learn how to do the work, and assignment to a route and weekly shift); route monitoring continues through November 15.
 Expect to spend about 15-20 minutes looking for birds each time you survey your assigned route.
 Read more about this project.